-- a) not for the exclusive use of office tenants; and - b) not included in the rated area calculation, may be excluded from energy coverage under all of the following conditions:
+- a) not for the exclusive use of office tenants; and - b) not included in the rated area calculation, may be excluded from energy coverage where all of the following conditions are met:

-- The energy consumption is not included in the minimum energy coverage for this type of rating; and - 2) The energy consumption is properly metered, and the metering meets the requirements of NABERS The Rules Metering and Consumption; and - 3) The exclusions meet the requirements of NABERS The Rules Metering and Consumption or, for thermal exclusions only, the NABERS Energy for Offices Validation Protocol for Thermal Energy Exclusions.
+- 1) The energy consumption is not included in the minimum energy coverage for this type of rating. - 2) The energy consumption is properly metered, and the metering meets the requirements of NABERS The Rules Metering and Consumption. - 3) The exclusions meet the requirements of NABERS The Rules Metering and Consumption or, for thermal exclusions only, the NABERS The Rules - Thermal Energy Systems. - For documentation requirements, see Section 8.5.4.